calvin-mcd/universal-vault/README.md

-# universal-vault
+# HHKB universal-vault

-The universal vault aka "omnivault" aka "v-all-t" is a community, open source pcb for the vault35.
+The HHKB universal vault aka "omnivault" aka "v-all-t" is a community, open source pcb for the HHKB vault35.
 It tries to cover as many alpha layouts as possible while maintaining the original bottom row of the vault35.
 It uses a STM32F072 to reduce the amount of components while still supporting RGB for underglow.

 ## Layout